kennykentaur/cybersecuritybase-project1/README.md

    3. Make sure it is up and running, and open a browser towards http://localhost:8080/h2-console/
    4. You should now see the H2 console window

    The fix I made was to block access to the console completely.
+Not even available for authenticated users.
    It can be viewed at https://github.com/kennykentaur/cybersecuritybase-project1/compare/vuln_fixed?expand=1#diff-f65006aaf8157f0aed7aec7733b529df
    Under the section for `// Vulnerability 3 - Fix.
 Block access to admin console." from row 25 and down`.

 **4. Cross-Site Scripting (XSS)**

    The Thymeleaf th:utext in the /done page allows an attacker to inject javascript code into the /form page.
-   This means it's possible to achieve Cross-Site Scripting (XSS).
+   This means it's possible to achieve stored Cross-Site Scripting (XSS).
+   This would impact any user accessing the /done page further on, hence it could target lots of users over time.

    Steps to reproduce/find
    1. Download the vulnerable codebase from https://github.com/kennykentaur/cybersecuritybase-project1